-Seed treatment: - Seeds are treated with Thiram 75 % or Carbendazim 50 % (Bavistin) or Captan 50% at the rate of 3 gm/kg seeds and it should be done mainly for controlling of seed born disease.
+Seed treatment: - Seeds are treated with Thiram 75 % or Carbendazim 50 % (Bavistin) or born disease.
 If the crop is being taken in the field for the first time or after a long period, it is desirable to treat the seed with suitable Rhizobium culture as well.
 The use of CRM-6 at the rate of 200 gm per Bigha results more yield.